5 Herbs to Buy at The Nursery Instead of Starting From Seed

 4) Thyme

 Lemon verbena is pure lemony goodness.
 To me, it smells like a strong lemon cleaner….super bright and refreshing!
 I like it dried for hot tea or floating in a glass of iced tea on a hot day.
 It also is delicious chopped into a fruit salad or infused into a sorbet.
-I honestly with I was better at growing it!
+I honestly wish I was better at growing it!

 ♦Herb reminder: Always do your research before consuming any herb.
 Pregnant women should always discuss which herbs are safe with their doctors.
 Remember, just like foods, certain people can have allergies to herbs.